 “I got a better understanding of environmental science and climate change, how interactions between humans and the land have certain outcomes, how you can reconstruct the past, and the history of the land from the actual evidence in nature.
 You can see where you are in the present, and where you are going in the future” said Breuer.

 “It’s definitely a school where you get more out of it the more you put into it.
-The students plan all the Saturday activities, all the Friday discussions, the weekends are completely self directed.
-Stepping up and choosing to do things is a central part of the school.”
-Breuer said.
+The students plan all the Saturday activities, all the Friday discussions, the weekends are completely self-directed.
+Stepping up and choosing to do things is a central part of the school,” Breuer said.

 Breuer took advantage of the academic independence and signed up for a full course load with a heavy amount of work.

-“It is more rigorous that a 5 honors course load here at Wellesley, around 5 hours of work a night.
+“It is more rigorous than a 5 honors course load here at Wellesley, around 5 hours of work a night.
 The school asks a lot of its students, and expects a high level of work and work ethic from the students.
 You get honors credit; you can get AP credit if you want.” said Breuer.

-The Mountain School, however, is not only about academics: it develops skills like independence, leadership, and perseverance and also builds a strong community.
+The Mountain School, however, is not only about academics: it develops skills like independence, leadership, and perseverance, and also builds a strong community.